voytas75/PowershellFramework/helpers/Aspects.md

     5. Data-Driven Decisions: With data-backed insights, users can make informed decisions about their function development, updates, and overall framework usage.
 This ensures that their efforts align with actual user needs and preferences.

     *Examples*:

-    1. Function Usage Dashboard: The analytics system provides a dashboard that displays the frequency of function executions, function categories with the most activity, and user engagement metrics.
+    6. Function Usage Dashboard: The analytics system provides a dashboard that displays the frequency of function executions, function categories with the most activity, and user engagement metrics.
 Users can quickly visualize which functions are being used most often and their popularity over time.
-    2. Performance Metrics: Users can access performance metrics for their functions, including execution time, memory usage, and CPU usage.
+    7. Performance Metrics: Users can access performance metrics for their functions, including execution time, memory usage, and CPU usage.
 By analyzing these metrics, they can identify performance bottlenecks and optimize their functions for better efficiency.
-    3. Error Analysis and Logs: The system logs and categorizes errors encountered during function execution.
+    8. Error Analysis and Logs: The system logs and categorizes errors encountered during function execution.
 Users can view detailed error reports, stack traces, and recommendations to troubleshoot and resolve issues effectively.
-    4. Function Adoption Tracker: Users can see how quickly their newly added functions gain adoption within the framework.
+    9. Function Adoption Tracker: Users can see how quickly their newly added functions gain adoption within the framework.
 This helps them gauge the success of their contributions and encourages further improvements.
-    5. User Engagement Metrics: The analytics system tracks user interactions within the framework, such as the most active users, frequently used functions, and user feedback.
+    10. User Engagement Metrics: The analytics system tracks user interactions within the framework, such as the most active users, frequently used functions, and user feedback.
 This information enables users to understand how their functions are being received and make enhancements based on user feedback.
-    6. Recommendations and Suggestions: Based on user behavior and framework usage patterns, the system can provide personalized recommendations for related functions, similar modules, or complementary features that users might find useful.
+    11. Recommendations and Suggestions: Based on user behavior and framework usage patterns, the system can provide personalized recommendations for related functions, similar modules, or complementary features that users might find useful.

     With the "Built-in analytics and insights" aspect, users gain valuable visibility into their function usage, performance, and user interactions.
 This empowers them to make data-driven decisions, optimize their functions, and continuously improve the PowerShell Awesome Framework - PAF.

-27. Auto-Start Behavior: Users can specify whether the framework should automatically start with the menu displayed, the interactive code playground, or a custom dashboard.
-This saves time by opening the most relevant view upon launching the framework.
-    - Default Category: If a user frequently works with data manipulation functions, they can set the "Data Manipulation" category as their default, saving them time and navigation steps.
-28. Snippet Path Management: Users can configure the location of their personal snippet path, where they store their custom functions.
-This makes it easy for users to organize and maintain their functions in their preferred location.
-    - Snippet Path Choice: A user may want to keep their custom functions in a specific directory on their system, and this option allows them to configure the snippet path accordingly.
+12. Dynamic loading of functions for efficient memory usage.